Sazie101/Writing-Task-4/README.md

 section that fills like a conclusion with an added hook that leads you straight into the contact page.
 ## Question #4
-While making the info page I was having trouble with how I was going to use the fonts to draw
+While making the info page I was having trouble with how and what I was going to style to draw attention